exptom/jbeard-portmap/README.md

 _TODO_ List all the classes and organization

 ##Limitations
-The portmap module is currently only supported on RedHat Enterprise Linux 5/6, CentOS 5/6, and Debian.
+The portmap module is currently only supported on RedHat Enterprise Linux 5/6, CentOS 5/6, Debian and Ubuntu 12.04 LTS.

 ##Development
 _TODO_ Document development practices